 The frame is made of durable rubberwood and has a gorgeous gray finish that offers a subtle antique look.
 From vibrant pillows to neutral linens, you can truly style the daybed to fit your home aesthetic.
 And, given that the frame does not include a mattress, you can also choose cushions or a Twin-sized style that's most comfortable for you.

-Best Leather: Article Sven Daybed
+Article Sven Daybed

 Looking for leather?
 There's no better choice than the Sven Daybed from Article.
 Adapted from their popular sofa of the same name, this bench-style daybed features button-tufted leather and an end-piece bolster for an overall look inspired by mid-century modern design.